JimChr-R4GN4R/BinaryEdgeAPIv2-Script/README.md

 ------------------------------------------------
 # Plan to do
 - Planning to add an image saving in Image folder if images found.
+- I hope I will expand this script to support APIv1 for Enterprise Subscriptions in the near future
 ------------------------------------------------

 ------------------------------------------------